 More Rate Changes by UPS as Peak Season Approaches

 The announced Fuel Surcharge increase is pretty straightforward.
 Both Ground and Domestic Air Fuel Surcharges are increasing by 0.25% across all thresholds.
-This change is relatively minimal, but after the recent FedEx announcement which created parity, UPS is now slightly more expensive on fuel again.
+This rate change is relatively minimal, but after the recent FedEx announcement which created parity, UPS is now slightly more expensive on fuel again.

 More complicated is that the Shipping Charge Correction (SCC) Audit Fee (which was implemented by UPS only a few months ago, on June 4, 2018) is changing.
 The details of this charge are explained here in a previous post.
 It is currently assessed when a shipper’s average SCC is more than $5.
 Effective October 22, that average threshold is lowered 60% to $2.
 This makes it even more important for UPS shippers to manifest their packages correctly (dimension & weight) to avoid Shipping Charge Corrections and the Audit Fee.
 Our belief is that UPS realized it wasn’t getting the revenue it had hoped for from the original threshold, hence the lower amount.